 When you’ve only just begun vaping, it can be difficult to know when and how you should refill your e-cig.
-If you’re vaping on a cigalike, your e-cigarette will be ready to vape out of the box, but if you purchase a vape pen starter kit, you’ll need to fill it up before you can start vaping.
+If you’re vaping on a cigalike or a disposable vape, your e-cigarette will be ready to vape out of the box, but if you purchase a vape pen starter kit, you’ll need to fill it up before you can start vaping.
 Once you’ve mastered this, you’re free to vape as much as you like.
-But it’s wise to be on the lookout for these signs that your e-cig needs refilling.
+But it’s wise to be on the lookout for these signs that your e-cig is running low on liquid.

 If you’ve ever had a cigalike e-cig starter kit, you’ll be familiar with cartomizers.
 They’re the small cylindrical tanks that screw directly onto the battery.
 In devices designed to look exactly like cigarettes, the cartomizer is the mouthpiece you draw on, which typically resembles a cigarette filter.
 Cartomizers are well suited to beginner vapers, as everything you need to vape — the e-liquid and the atomizer which heats the liquid — are all within the cartomizer, meaning you’ll avoid potentially messy refills.